 The Questa 27 in detail

-The main compartment has 3 section in the back including a padded laptop compartment and a zipped padded compartment probably perfectly sized for a small tablet.
+The main compartment has 3 sections in the back including a padded laptop compartment and a zipped padded compartment probably perfectly sized for a small tablet.
 It then also has a small zipped section at the front / top which I like to use to keep important things secure but easily accessible.

 For All The Cute Stationery

-Already half way through the Autumn term at University now, means we are not far off assessment time.
+Already halfway through the Autumn term at University now, which means we are not far off assessment time.
 I also have a pretty sizeable handbook to go through for my dissertation with a ton of dates that need to go in my diary.
 My 2019 diary that I don’t yet own.
 For the past 4 years (I think) I have been using the Passion Planner and have really loved the mindset of goal setting that it promotes.
-However, I don’t think I’ve been using it to it’s full potential (mostly due to time) and also because as much as I try to resist, I do need to use an online diary in order to schedule work and keep a balance with training and life!
+However, I don’t think I’ve been using it to its full potential (mostly due to time) and also because as much as I try to resist, I do need to use an online diary in order to schedule work and keep a balance with training and life!
 So I’m on the lookout for a diary for 2019 with a maximum budget of £25 (I paid this and some for my Passion Planners when you added postage from the US on top!) and figured I would share my favourite places to pick up stationary (some cuter than others, lol) who also offer student discount!